Enhancing the sensitivity to neutrino oscillation parameters using synergy between T2K, NO$\nu$A and JUNO: Analysis details

 \section{Analysis details}

-Here we first analyze the \nova 2024 \cite{Wolcott:2024} and T2K 2020~\cite{T2K:2021xwb} data individually and then perform the joint fit of T2K and \nova data obtaining the best-fit values of the oscillation parameters for both the cases of individual and joint analyses.
+Here we first analyze the \nova 2024 \cite{Wolcott:2024} and T2K 2020~\cite{T2K:2021xwb, T2K:2025yoy} data individually and then perform the joint fit of T2K and \nova data, obtaining the best-fit values of the oscillation parameters for both the cases of individual and joint analyses.
+We want to emphasize that the latest data release from T2K was in 2020.
+All the results from T2K after that, including the one in Ref.~\cite{T2K:2025yoy}, used the same amount of POTs as in Ref.~\cite{T2K:2021xwb}.
+Even the joint analysis of \nova and T2K \cite{Mikola:2024jnj} used the same data.
+On the other hand, \nova released their latest data in 2024 \cite{Wolcott:2024}.
+Hence, we used \nova 2024 and T2K 2020 data in our analyses.
 For this purpose, we keep solar parameters namely $\sin^2{\theta_{12}}$ and $\Delta_{21}$ at their best-fit values $0.310$ and $7.39\times 10^{-5}$ eV$^2$, respectively \cite{Esteban:2018azc}\footnote{Since, we have analysed the T2K data published in 2020, we have used the global fit prior to that data.}.
 For $\theta_{13}$ and $\theta_{23}$, we vary $\sin^2{\theta_{13}}$ in its $3\sigma$ range around its best-fit value $0.02237$ while $\sin^2{\theta_{23}}$ has been varied from $[0.35:0.65]$.
 Similarly, we vary $|\Delta_{3l}|$ ($l =1$ for NH and $l=2$ for IH) in its $3\sigma$ range around its best-fit values given in Ref.~\cite{Esteban:2018azc}.
 The Dirac CP phase $\dcp$ has been varied in its full range $[0:2\pi]$.
+It is worth noting that the analysis presented in Sec.~\ref{result} involves the latest available experimental data from \nova and T2K.
+Since the most recent T2K data release included in our analysis dates back to 2020, we adopt the best-fit values of the fixed parameters $\tx$ and $\ds$, as well as the allowed ranges of the free parameters, from a global fit~\cite{Esteban:2018azc} that predates this data release.
+This choice avoids potential bias arising from using global-fit results that already incorporate the T2K data under consideration.

 We determine the theoretical event rates and compute the $\chi^2$ value by comparing the data with these theoretical rates using the GLoBES~\cite{Huber:2004ka,Huber:2007ji} package.
 The experimental data are sourced from Ref.~\cite{Wolcott:2024, T2K:2021xwb}.
 To compute the theoretical event rates, we fix the signal and background efficiencies to align with the Monte Carlo simulations provided by the collaborations~\cite{T2K:2021xwb, Wolcott:2024}.
 Energy smearing for the generated theoretical events is automatically applied within GLoBES~\cite{Huber:2004ka,Huber:2007ji} using a Gaussian smearing function on a bin-by-bin basis (for detailed analysis, see ~\cite{Rahaman:2021zzm, Yu:2024nkc}).